 Lead is heavy and so are Lead Acid batteries.
 The principle is the same as with a regular car or motor cycle battery, with one big difference.
 The batteries suitable for RC models have the acid in gel form rather than liquid and are completely sealed.
 They can therefore be mounted in any orientation inside the hull.

-Lead acid batteries are suitable for medium to large displacement hulled boats, such as battleships, tug boats, working boats etc. They can provide power for hours and hours in the right boat and can deliver high currents with ease.
+Lead acid batteries are suitable for medium to large displacement hulled boats, such as battleships, tug boats, working boats etc. They can provide power for hours and hours in the right boat and can deliver high currents without breaking a sweat.

 A drawback with lead acid is that they tend to drain relatively quickly when stored and that they deteriorate quickly if left uncharged.
 To prevent permanent damage and capacity loss, it is a good idea to trickle charge whenever they are left unused.